Detlef Lohse

-Detlef Lohse (born 15 September 1963 in Hamburg) is a German physicist and professor in the University of Twente's Department of Physics of Fluids in the Netherlands.
+Detlef Lohse FRS (born 15 September 1963 in Hamburg) is a German physicist (fluid dynamicist) and professor in the University of Twente's Department of Physics of Fluids in the Netherlands.

 Biography

-Lohse studied at the University of Kiel and University of Bonn, graduating in Bonn in 1989 with a degree in Physics, and completed his PhD at the University of Marburg in 1992.
-He served as a postdoctoral research fellow at the University of Chicago with Leo Kadanoff from 1993 to 1995, and was finally made chair of Physics of Fluids at the University of Twente in 1998.
-Lohse has been an external member of the Max Planck Institute for Dynamics and Self-Organization in Göttingen, Germany.
+Lohse studied at the University of Kiel and University of Bonn, graduating in Bonn in 1989 with a degree in Physics, and completed his PhD at the University of Marburg in 1992 with Professor Siegfried Grossmann on "Fully developed turbulence," receiving his doctorate summa cum laude (with distinction).
+He served as a postdoctoral research fellow at the University of Chicago with Leo Kadanoff from 1993 to 1995, which he later described as a formative experience in his scientific career.
+In 1997 he got his Habilitation in theoretical physics at the University of Marburg on the subject of Sonoluminescence.
+He joined University of Twente in 1998 where he leads the Physics of Fluids department.

+Lohse has been an external member of the Max Planck Institute for Dynamics and Self-Organization in Göttingen, Germany since 2015.
 Since 2016, he is a founding member of the Max Planck Center for Complex Fluid Dynamics at University of Twente.

+He is married with two children.

-Scientific Work and Recognition
+Scientific work and recognition

-His present work includes turbulence and two-phase flows, granular flow, micro- and nanofluidics, and the biomedical application of bubbles.
+Lohse's research spans a wide range of topics in fluid dynamics.
+His present work includes turbulence and two-phase flows, thermal convection, granular flow, micro- and nanofluidics, and the biomedical application of bubbles.

+Lohse's work spans diverse areas of fluid dynamics.
+His research on turbulence and two-phase flows includes studies of fully developed turbulence, particularly thermally driven turbulence (Rayleigh–Bénard convection) and Taylor–Couette flow.
+His groundbreaking work on bubble dynamics and sonoluminescence (the emission of light from acoustically driven bubbles) helped solve a longstanding scientific puzzle by explaining the phenomenon through bubble shape stability, diffusive stability, chemical stability, and energy focusing.
+In the field of micro- and nanofluidics, he investigates fluid behavior at microscopic and nanoscopic scales.
+His research on inkjet printing explores the fluid dynamics challenges in printing technologies.
+Lohse has conducted pioneering work on surface nanobubbles and nanodroplets, studying the stability and properties of nanoscopic bubbles on surfaces.
+His investigations into granular flows address the complex behaviors of granular materials.
+Additionally, he researches biomedical applications of bubbles, examining their use in medical diagnostics and treatments.
+His research philosophy emphasizes cross-fertilization between different areas of fluid dynamics, allowing insights from one field to inform solutions in others.

+His research combines experiment, theory, and numerical simulation, addressing both fundamental science and problems with practical applications.
+As Lohse states in his approach to science: "There is no difference between fundamental and applied research.
+There is only a difference between good research and bad research."
+His work has significance for climate science, energy transition, environmental issues, health, high technology, and fundamental fluid mechanics.